Shippable/docs/sources/platform/integration/deprecated/azure-dcos.md

 ## Deprecation Note
 This integration has been deprecated.
 A new integration called [azureDcosKey](/platform/integration/azureDcosKey) of type generic has been introduced which can be used instead.

-If you have any existing Azure DC/OS account integrations of type deploy, you can continue to use them.
+If you have any existing Azure DC/OS integrations of type deploy, you can continue to use them.

 ---

 The [Azure DC/OS](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/mesosphere.dcos) integration is used to connect Shippable DevOps Assembly Lines platform to Azure DC/OS to deploy Docker based applications.

-## Creating an Account Integration
+## Creating an Integration

-Since this integration has been deprecated, you cannot create new account integrations for it, but can only edit/delete the exisiting AZURE_DCOS integrations.
+Since this integration has been deprecated, you cannot create new integrations for it, but can only edit/delete the existing AZURE_DCOS integrations.
 You can use the [azureDcosKey](/platform/integration/azureDcosKey) integration instead which will work exactly the same way as the deprecated AZURE DC/OS integration.

 ## Usage in Assembly Lines